neoforged/.github/primers/1.17/index.md

 **ModelPart**
 - The ModelRenderer or the group/bone
 - Can be multiple parts within a model, and the parts can contain multiple cubes.
-- You can also have each part have childs of other parts meaning that rotation and position applied to this part will also be applied to other parts in a relative fashion
+- You can also have each part have children of other parts meaning that rotation and position applied to this part will also be applied to other parts in a relative fashion

 **ModelPart$Cube**
 - The boxes inside the group/bone